GiovanniSalmeri/yellow-math/README.md

 <p align="center"><img src="math-screenshot.png?raw=true" width="795" height="836" alt="Screenshot"></p>

-## How to add a mathematical expression
+## How to show a mathematical expression

 You can write mathematical expressions with AsciiMath or Tex.
 [AsciiMath](http://asciimath.org/) is a very simple mathematical markup language similar to Markdown.
 [TeX and LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) are rich and specialised systems for writing mathematics.